bsaal2/oop-concepts/inheritance/inheritance.md

 The capability of a class to derive properties and characteristics from another class is called Inheritance.

-> Sub or Dervied Class: The class that inherits properties from another class is called Sub class or Derived Class.
+> Sub or Dervied Class: The class that inherits properties from another class is called Sub class or Derived Class or Child Class.
+Apart from the inherited properties and method, child class can have its own method and properties.

 > Base or Super Class: The class whose properties are inherited by sub class is called Base Class or Super class.